Kia: Origins and the early expansion

 Prior to the forced 1981 shutdown, Kia had rounded out its passenger car lineup with two other foreign models assembled under license: the Fiat 132 and the Peugeot 604.
 The import of these knock-down kits was permitted as long as Kia exported five cars for every single Fiat or Peugeot brought in (Hyundai had to meet the same requirement).

 Starting in 1986 (when only 26 cars were manufactured, followed by over 95,000 the next year), Kia rejoined the automobile industry in partnership with Ford.
 Kia produced several Mazda-derived vehicles for both domestic sales in South Korea and for export into other countries - where they were positioned at the budget end of the market.
 These models included the Kia Pride, based on the Mazda 121 and the Avella, which were sold in North America and Australasia as the Ford Festiva and Ford Aspire.
+Kia Industries was renamed as Kia Motors Corporation in 1990.

 In 1992, Kia Motors America was incorporated in the United States.
-The first Kia-branded vehicles in the United States were sold from four dealerships in Portland, Oregon, in 1992.
+The first Kia-branded vehicles in the United States were sold from four dealerships in Portland, Oregon, in 1993.
 Since then, Kia methodically expanded one region at a time.
 Dealers in 1994 sold the Sephia and a few years later the United States segment expanded their line with the Sportage.
 Over one hundred Kia dealerships existed across thirty states by 1995, selling a record 24,740 automobiles.